Chart Color Schemes

 In terms of cultural diversity, Mittagong records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Mittagong, as per the data, showed higher cultural diversity with 21.2% of its population born overseas and 11.0% speaking a language other than English at home.
-Christianity was the predominant religion in Mittagong, accounting for 53.4% of the population.
-Notably, Judaism had an overrepresentation in Mittagong at 0.3%, compared to 0.1% across Rest of NSW.
+Mittagong was found to be above average in terms of cultural diversity, with 21.2% of its population born overseas and 11.0% speaking a language other than English at home.
+The main religion in Mittagong is Christianity, which makes up 53.4% of the people.
+However, the most apparent overrepresentation is in Judaism, which comprises 0.3% of the population, compared to 0.1% across Regional NSW.

 Frequently Asked Questions - Diversity